Board of Directors

 Ron Fulop has been involved with Special Olympics since 1992 and has served on the board of Special Olympics Florida for over a decade, including his tenure as the chairman of the board.
 Prior to that, Ron spent 34 years with Johnson & Johnson where he held a variety of senior executive management roles.
 He was the CFO of the Ethicon, Inc. division for thirteen years.
 Most recently he held the position of Vice President of Corporate Internal Audit.
 Ron is a graduate of The Wharton School at the University of Pennsylvania with a B.S. in Economics.
 Ron has also served on several non-profit and community Boards.
 He currently resides in Jupiter, Florida with his wife Cathy and has three daughters - Lindsay, Jamie, and Megan – as well as four grandchildren.
 His daughter Lindsay is an accomplished Special Olympics athlete who was inducted into the Special Olympics New Jersey Hall of Fame in 2009.
 Lindsay has participated and medaled at three USA Games and two World Games.
 During her career with Special Olympics, Lindsay has participated in ten (10) different sports and serves as the Chairperson of the Palm Beach County Athlete Leadership Program.

-As Executive Vice President and Chief Information Officer for The Walt Disney Company, Susan leads Disney Technology Solutions and Services, delivering technology capabilities that enable business segment strategies while achieving enterprise efficiency and promoting cross-company collaborative innovation.
+Susan lead Technology Solutions and Services for The Walt Disney Company, delivering technology capabilities that enable business segment strategies while achieving enterprise efficiency and promoting cross-company collaborative innovation.

 Susan joined Disney in 2008 from the global biopharmaceutical company Bristol-Myers Squibb, where she served as Chief Information Officer and Vice President of Global Shared Services.
 In that role, she oversaw the company's information management, global technology strategy, which included enterprise programs that significantly improved and streamlined operations and processes.